ESGI-AL1/kotlin-mobile-music-player-app/README.md

 # Kotlin Music

-Simple kotlin application to search and play music for an artist using the Deezer API through Rapid API.
+Simple Android application made with Kotlin to search and play music for an artist using the Deezer API through Rapid API.

 ## Requirements